-The Antarctic Ocean Alliance is a coalition of environmental and conservation organisations working to support the creation of a network of marine protected areas in the Southern Ocean surrounding Antarctica.
+A project of the Antarctic and Southern Ocean Coalition, the Antarctic Ocean Alliance is a coalition of environmental and conservation organisations working to support the creation of a network of marine protected areas in the Southern Ocean surrounding Antarctica.

-The Antarctic Ocean Alliance was formed in 2010 when the Commission for the Conservation of Antarctic Marine Living Resources, CCAMLR, committed to establishing a network of marine protected areas in the Southern Ocean.
+The Antarctic Ocean Alliance project was formed in 2010 when the Commission for the Conservation of Antarctic Marine Living Resources, CCAMLR, committed to establishing a network of marine protected areas in the Southern Ocean.
 CCAMLR is the body responsible for conserving marine life in the Southern Ocean, from krill to penguins.
 It is made up of 24 countries and the EU.

 The Southern Ocean is the healthiest ocean on the planet, home to thriving populations of penguins, seals, whales, and weird and wonderful creatures that have adapted to its icy waters.
 The Antarctic Ocean Alliance is a global movement calling for protection of this special place in a network of no-take marine protected areas.